FREE MENTAL HEALTH ASSESSMENT. start here

 Positive self-talk may be harder sometimes than others — and that’s normal.
 What’s not normal is being unable to see goodness or express the positive at all.

 If this sounds familiar, it might be time to seek support, because your negative self-talk may have veered into the territory of clinical depression.

 Depression and anxiety can take many forms, but online therapy will be able to help you sort through these various mood disorders and identify what you’re struggling with.
 A healthcare professional can also help you identify effective treatments to make your fight easier.
 Therapy is effective with both anxiety and depression, and in particular you might consider cognitive behavioral therapy (CBT), which is essentially guided positive thinking.

 A healthcare provider might also recommend medications like antidepressants to combat more serious patterns of negative thought, as these medications can help you balance your brain’s supply of the mood hormone serotonin (a neurotransmitter that affects the regulation of your moods).

 Being a positive person is about more than positive and negative self-talk patterns: It's about how you power through difficult times, how you maintain a positive outlook on life, and what you do to respond to negative thinking.

 Failing at these challenges in your daily life doesn't make you a negative person any more than it makes you a failure.
 What it does make you is a person in need of some support.

 Quality of life isn't just about being happy all the time; it's also about how we respond to stressful situations.

 The right way to respond when you're having a tough time is to ask for help.
 It can be hard, but getting the support you need is crucial to your happiness.

-If you're ready to take the next step, consider online counseling.
+If you're ready to take the next step, check out our online mental health services including online therapy.
 You deserve to feel positive — and until you can tell yourself that, having someone else help you can make all the difference.